citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupsAPIsDAAS.md

 )

 func main() {
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
     nameOrId := "nameOrId_example" // string | Name or ID of the delivery group.If the delivery group is present in a delivery group folder,             specify the name in this format: {delivery group folder path plus delivery group name}.
-For example, FolderName1|FolderName2|DeliveryGroupName. schemeNameOrId := "schemeNameOrId_example" // string | Name or ID of the power time scheme. citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID. citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID. userAgent := "Mozilla/5.0" // string | User Agent type of the request. async := true // bool | If `true`, the power time scheme will be deleted as a background task.
+For example, FolderName1|FolderName2|DeliveryGroupName. schemeNameOrId := "schemeNameOrId_example" // string | Name or ID of the power time scheme. userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional) authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+If not provided, a new GUID will be generated and returned. (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) async := true // bool | If `true`, the power time scheme will be deleted as a background task.
 The task will have JobType DeletePowerTimeScheme.
 When the task is complete it will redirect to GetDeliveryGroupPowerTimeSchemes.
-The job's Parameters will contain properties:  *_Id_ - ID of the delivery group for which a power time scheme is being deleted, *_Name_ - Name of the delivery group for which a power time scheme is being deleted. (optional) (default to false) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
-If not provided, a new GUID will be generated and returned. (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+The job's Parameters will contain properties:  *_Id_ - ID of the delivery group for which a power time scheme is being deleted, *_Name_ - Name of the delivery group for which a power time scheme is being deleted. (optional) (default to false)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    r, err := apiClient.DeliveryGroupsAPIsDAAS.DeliveryGroupsDeleteDeliveryGroupPowerTimeScheme(context.Background(), nameOrId, schemeNameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Async(async).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    r, err := apiClient.DeliveryGroupsAPIsDAAS.DeliveryGroupsDeleteDeliveryGroupPowerTimeScheme(context.Background(), nameOrId, schemeNameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).Accept(accept).CitrixLocale(citrixLocale).Async(async).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `DeliveryGroupsAPIsDAAS.DeliveryGroupsDeleteDeliveryGroupPowerTimeScheme``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)